L'Origine du monde: Censorship and legal battles

 In February 1994, the novel Adorations perpétuelles (Perpetual Adorations) by Jacques Henric reproduced L'Origine du monde on its cover.
 Police visited several French bookshops to have them withdraw the book from their windows.
-A few proprietors maintained the book, but others complied, and some voluntarily removed it.
+A few proprietors kept the book on display, but others complied, and some voluntarily removed it.

 In February 2011, Facebook censored L'Origine du monde after it was posted by Copenhagen-based artist Frode Steinicke, to illustrate his comments about a television program aired on DR2.
 Following the incident, many other Facebook users defiantly changed their profile pictures to the Courbet painting in an act of solidarity with Steinicke.
 Facebook, which originally disabled Steinicke's profile, finally re-enabled it without the L'Origine du monde picture.
 As the case won media attention, Facebook deleted other pages about the painting.

 In October 2011, again, a complaint was lodged against Facebook with the Tribunal de grande instance de Paris (Paris court of general jurisdiction) by a French Facebook user after his profile was disabled for showing a picture of L'Origine du monde.
 The picture was a link to a television program aired on Arte about the history of the painting.
-As he got no answer to his emails to Facebook, he decided to lodge a complaint for "infringement of freedom of expression" and against the legality of Facebook's terms which define the courts located in Santa Clara County, California, as the exclusive place of jurisdiction for all litigating claims.
+As he got no answer to his emails to Facebook, he decided to lodge a complaint for "infringement of freedom of expression" and against the legality of Facebook's terms which define the courts located in Santa Clara County, California, as the exclusive place of jurisdiction for all litigation claims.
 In February 2016, the Paris court ruled that Facebook could be sued in France.

 In 2018 the French court ruled that Facebook had been wrong to close his account.
 Facebook has changed its policies to allow naked images in art works, and made a donation to a French street art association.